Workiva/built_redux/README.md

    factory CounterActions() => new _$CounterActions();
  }

  // This is a BuiltReducer.
-It is essentially an implementation of built_value
+It is an implementation of the Built and BuiltReducer
- // with one extra getter named reducers.
-This getter is simply a map from action
+ // interfaces.
- // name to a reducer function. abstract class Counter extends BuiltReducer<Counter, CounterBuilder>
+  abstract class Counter extends object
+     with CounterReducer
      implements Built<Counter, CounterBuilder> {
    /// [count] value of the counter int get count;

-   /// This is the reducer getter, it describes which actions this BuiltReducer handles
+   /// This is the implementation of the BuiltReducerreducer, it returns a map of actions
-   /// and how each action transforms the state into the next state. get reducer => _reducer;
+   /// to reducer functions.
+The reducer functions then rebuild the state. get reducer => _reducer;

    // Built value constructor